-However, as in the United States, the 1990s saw a marked increase in venture capital activities.
+However, as in the US, the 1990s saw a marked increase in venture capital activities.
 In Sweden, this was the decade in which the private venture capital industry became firmly established.
 As Figure 2 shows, capital under management as a share of GDP increased continuously during the decade.
-This derived from a better performing economy, increases in private savings, and government initiatives including allocating part of the funds in the Swedish National Pension Fund to venture capital investments.
-The venture capital market continued to boom right to the stock market crash in 2001, with the number of active venture capital firms reaching 160 in the year 2000.
+This derived from a better performing economy, increases in private savings and government initiatives including allocating part of the funds in the Swedish National Pension Fund to venture capital investments.
+The venture capital market continued to boom right up until the stock market crash in 2001, with the number of active venture capital firms reaching 160 in the year 2000.
 Activity was intense during the latter part of the 1990s.
-During 1998-2000, almost three times as many venture capital funds were founded and these were triple in size, on average, in comparison with the period 1983-1997 (Söderblom, 2011).
+During 1998-2000, almost three times as many venture capital funds were founded and these were triple in size on average in comparison to the period 1983-1997 (Söderblom, 2011).
 Intense competition between newly established venture capital firms for companies to invest in drove Swedish venture capital firms to invest in progressively earlier stages in the run-up to the crash in 2001.
 Not surprisingly, the stock market crash in 2001 led to the disappearance of many inexperienced and newly founded venture capital firms.
 From a peak of 160 local venture capital firms in 2001, only 80 were left in 2006 (Isaksson, 2006).
-The initial drop in the number of transactions undertaken was approximately 60% (from approximately
+The initial drop in the number of transactions undertaken was around 60% (from around 100 in 2000 to around 40 in 2002); but as in the US, the industry did recover after 2005, with the number of transactions even exceeding the peak in 2001 (though not in terms of total transaction value).